v15wk/Statistics-White_House_Visitor_Log/README.md

 PROBLEM STATEMENT:

 Apply Hadoop mapreduce to derive some statistics from White House Visitor Log.
-There are currently 2.9 million records available at
+There are currently 3 million+ records available at

 http://www.whitehouse.gov/briefing-room/disclosures/visitor-records